eamador1/school-library/README.md

 # 📖 [SCHOOL-LIBRARY] <a name="about-project"></a>

-> In this project, I optimize some slow queries in my database
+> In this project, I use the Decorator design pattern to correct the names of people.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>